Transportation in Vaughan: Provincial highways

-The Ontario government only funded certain roads across Vaughan, and designates them as Ontario Provincial Highways.
+The Ontario government funds only certain roads across Vaughan and designates them as Ontario Provincial Highways.
 These include Highways 400 and 427.
 Highway 400 serves as a major expressway linking Toronto, Vaughan, and Northern Ontario.
 Prior to the 1998 massive downloading, the Ontario government also maintained Highway 7 (now York Regional Road 7), Highway 11 (now York Regional Road 1, locally known as Yonge Street), and Highway 27 (now York Regional Road 27).

 York Regional Roads

-Majority of the main routes are urban "county" roads maintained by York Region.
-Each one of them is assigned with a number, each shown by a shield shaped like a flowerpot.
-York Regional Roads, like roads in Toronto, are laid out in a grid-like system.
+Most of the main routes are urban "county" roads, maintained by York Region.
+Each of them is assigned with a number, which is shown by a shield shaped like a flowerpot.
+York Regional Roads, like the roads in Toronto, are laid out in a grid-like system.
 Most of the north–south routes continue street names from Toronto.
 The York Regional Roads are laid out in a grid pattern about two kilometres apart.
-The regional road system is particularly successful due to the landscape across Vaughan and York Region being relatively flat.
+The regional road system is particularly successful since the landscape across Vaughan and York Region is relatively flat.

-Most of the York Regional Roads within Vaughan are four or six lanes, with a few exceptions in the rural areas to the north and west, where they are mostly two lanes.
+Most of the York Regional Roads within Vaughan are four or six lanes, with a few exceptions in the rural areas to the north and the west, where they are mostly two lanes.

 Municipal roads

-The City of Vaughan also funds some of the main routes, and all of the light-duty roads.
-Major roads that are funded by Vaughan are favourited by motorists for travelling within the town.
-Most cars wanting to visit other nearby municipalities must use York Regional Roads, therefore, although they are called the "Municipal main streets", they are relatively light duty.
-These roads often serve as an alternative to car jammed York Regional Roads.
+The City of Vaughan also funds some of the main routes and all of the light-duty roads.
+Major roads that are funded by Vaughan are preferred by motorists to travel within the town.
+Most cars that will visit other nearby municipalities must use York Regional Road.
+They are called the "municipal main streets" but are therefore relatively light duty.
+Those roads often serve as an alternative to congested York Regional Roads.
 The City of Vaughan also funds almost all residential streets across the town.

-Privately controlled
+Privately-controlled

-In addition, Highway 407 Express Toll Route (407 ETR) is a toll, major east–west expressway, and is privately controlled.
-The route was provincial controlled, but is now privately owned.
-The highway serves as a by-pass to Highway 401 and Highway 7, which are very busy roadways.
-Users using the Highway 407 must pay a certain fare which is invoiced to them monthly.
+In addition, Highway 407 Express Toll Route (407 ETR) is a major tolled east–west expressway.
+It is now privately controlled but was once provincially controlled.
+The highway serves as a bypass to Highway 401 and Highway 7, which are very busy roadways.
+Users using the Highway 407 must pay a certain fare and are invoiced monthly.

-Cameras installed on on- and off-ramps of Highway 407 capture either the rear license plate number or transponder information from vehicles using the road.
-Transponders can be leased from Highway 407 for automobile users.
+Cameras installed on the highway's onramps and offramps of Highway 407 capture either the rear license plate number or transponder information from vehicles using the road.
+Transponders may be leased from Highway 407 for automobile users.
 Vehicles over five tonnes must use a transponder to use the road.
-Vehicle owners without a transponder are charged a "video toll charge" in addition to regular toll charges per distance traveled.
+Vehicle owners without a transponder are charged a "video toll charge," in addition to regular toll charges per distance traveled.

-Highway 407 has an arrangement with the Ontario Ministry of Transportation requiring that all outstanding fees must be paid in order for drivers to renew their driving licenses.
+Highway 407 has an arrangement with the Ontario Ministry of Transportation requiring that all outstanding fees must be paid for drivers to renew their driving licenses.

 Highway 407 primarily serves Vaughan from York Regional Road 1 (Yonge Street) to York Regional Road 24 (Highway 50).
-The highway connects Vaughan with Pickering to the east, and Burlington to the west.
+The highway connects Vaughan with Pickering, to the east, and Burlington, to the west.